10mm vs. 9mm: Stopping Power, Recoil, and Best Use Cases

 Magazine Capacity

-Your standard Glock 17 magazine can carry 17+1 rounds of 9mm Luger into battle.
-The Glock 20 magazine can carry 15+1 rounds of 10mm Auto, which is not insignificant by any stretch of the imagination.
+Your standard 9mm Glock 17 magazine can carry 17 rounds.
+A standard 10mm Glock 20 magazine, on the other hand, carries 15 rounds.
+That’s not insignificant by any stretch of the imagination.

 Self-Defense and Concealed Carry

-For concealed carry, a 9mm allows you to carry more ammo with a lighter handgun which means you’ll be more likely to carry it consistently.
+For concealed carry, a 9mm allows you to carry more ammo with a lighter handgun, which means you’ll be more likely to carry it consistently.
+The subcompact 9mm Glock 26 is extremely popular for CCW permit holders, as it has reasonable magazine capacity, a light weight, and manageable recoil.

-However, one of the biggest considerations that need to be at the forefront of your mind when selecting a caliber for concealed carry is overpenetration.
+One of the biggest considerations that needs to be at the forefront of your mind when selecting a caliber for concealed carry is overpenetration.

-Anyone who owns a firearm for personal defense needs to remember that every bullet you fire has a lawyer attached to it.
-This saying means that you are legally liable for every bullet you fire.
+Anyone who owns a firearm for personal defense must remember that every bullet they fire has a lawyer attached to it.
+In other words, you are legally liable for every bullet you fire.

-The simple fact is that accuracy will suffer during a firefight, mostly due to panic and the resulting adrenaline dump all shooters will experience.
-In this case, the Fight or Flight Response takes over and, as an instructor once told me, we revert to our lowest level of training and muscle memory.
+Accuracy will suffer during a firefight due to panic and adrenaline.
+When the fight-or-flight response takes over, we revert to our lowest level of training and muscle memory.

-Every shooter believes that they will be able to stack rounds in a tight concentric circle on the center mass of the bad guy with John Wick style precision.
-However, police shooting reports do not support this concept and suggest that combat accuracy is around 20-30%.
+Every shooter believes that they will be able to stack rounds in a tight concentric circle on the bad guy’s center mass, John Wick precision.
+However, police shooting reports do not support this concept, suggesting that combat accuracy is around 20-30%.

-Therefore, we need to consider overpenetration as a hit to the thigh or arm is very likely to pass through the bad guy and could potentially hit an innocent bystander.
+Therefore, we need to consider overpenetration.
+A hit to the thigh or arm is very likely to pass through the bad guy, and could potentially hit an innocent bystander.

-In this case, the added power of the 10mm Auto actually works against itself making it more prone to overpenetration.
-This is also true indoors as a 10mm can easily pass through sheetrock and external walls into your neighbor's apartment or home, potentially causing bodily harm to them (which you are liable for).
+In this case, the added power of the 10mm Auto actually works against it.
+This is especially true indoors, where a 10mm can easily pass through sheetrock and external walls and into your neighbor's home.

-Of course, the 9mm has the potential for overpenetration as well, but overall it will be less than the 10mm.
+The 9mm has the potential for overpenetration as well, of course.
+But overall, it’s still less than the 10mm’s.

-With its lower recoil and lower potential for overpenetration, the 9mm is the better option when it comes to self-defense against 2-legged bad guys.
+With its lower recoil and lower potential for overpenetration, the 9mm is the better option when it comes to self-defense against two-legged bad guys.

 Bear Defense

-Overpenetration is a huge concern in urban or suburban environments, but in the woods, I want as much penetration as I can get.
-And if I’ve got an angry Grizzly or Boar bearing down on me, I’ll be glad to have a fully loaded Glock 20 and 15 rounds of 10mm FMJ ammo ready to go.
+Overpenetration is a huge concern in urban and suburban environments.
+But in the woods, I want as much penetration as I can get.
+If I’ve got an angry grizzly or boar bearing down on me, I’ll be glad to have a fully loaded Glock 20 and 15 rounds of 10mm FMJ ammo ready to go.

-Predators such as bears and feral hogs are incredibly tough, they have thick hides, bones and sinew that support their large frames.
-This means that you need a bullet with a lot of power to punch through the skull to hit the central nervous system or crack the ribs to get to the vitals such as the heart and lungs.
+Predators such as bears and feral hogs are incredibly tough: great burly masses of hide, bone and sinew.
+You need a bullet with a lot of power to punch through the skull to hit the central nervous system, or crack the ribs to get to the vitals.

-A 10mm Auto is perfectly suited for this and there is a reason that the top-selling semi-auto handgun in Alaska is the Glock 20.
+A 10mm Auto is perfectly suited for this.
+There is a reason why the top-selling semi-auto handgun in Alaska is the Glock 20.

 The 10mm round is the clear bear cartridge of choice if you are going to use a semi-auto handgun.
 However, a 41 Remington Magnum or 44 Magnum revolver is often the de facto choice in bear country.